5.9 Occupational Safety and Health (OSH)

 The following procedures must be followed by centers and Regional Offices (ROs) in responding to safety and health violations cited during annual safety and health reviews:

-1. As part of the OSH Program Review, the center will receive a detailed verbal briefing regarding all hazards identified.
+1. As part of the OSH Program Review, the center will receive a detailed verbal briefing by the National Office support contractor conducting the Review regarding all hazards identified.
 The center must immediately begin to address those concerns.
 A log of the corrected item(s) must be maintained, indicating what action was taken, by whom, and the date of action.

 2. The center and the RO will receive a formal OSH Program Review report from the National Office of Job Corps within 60 days of a review.
 Violations must be documented manually on Form DL1-2029, Notice of Unsafe or Unhealthful Condition, which is to be created by the center.
-The violations documented on the DL1-2029 are the same as those documented in the Abatement Tracking System (ATS), which is the web-based system designed to facilitate an information exchange between the reviewer, the RO, and the center, and to allow the National Office to monitor case status to ensure prompt and timely hazard abatement.
+The violations documented on the DL1-2029 are the same as those documented in Asset Essentials (AE), which is the web-based system designed to facilitate an information exchange between the reviewer, the RO, and the center, and to allow the National Office to monitor case status to ensure prompt and timely hazard abatement.
+Cases are referred to as Work Orders in AE.

-3. The roles of each ATS user are as follows:
+3. The roles of each AE user are as follows:

-(a) At the national level, the National Office inputs DL1-2029 center violation data into ATS and transmits the data to the RO to initiate tracking.
+(a) At the national level, the National Office inputs DL1-2029 center violation data into AE and transmits the data to the RO to initiate tracking.

-(b) At the regional level, both the Job Corps Regional Director and the center’s Project Manager are authorized to access ATS to view new cases transmitted from the National Office and centers’ abatement responses.
-Either individual in the RO can transmit the DL1-2029 in ATS to the Job Corps center.
-The RO can edit the center response and can close out the case only after all violations have been abated.
+(b) At the regional level, both the Job Corps Regional Director and the center’s Project Manager are authorized to access AE to review pending work orders transmitted from the center and listing centers’ abatement responses.
+Either individual in the RO can transmit the DL1-2029 in AE to the Job Corps center.
+The RO can edit the center response and can close out the work order only after all violations have been abated.

-(c) At the center level, the Center Director and the center Safety Officer are authorized to access ATS to view new cases transmitted from the RO and can respond to violations.
+(c) At the center level, the Center Director and the center Safety Officer are authorized to access AE to view new work orders transmitted from the National Office and can respond to violations.
 Most violations should be abated within 30 days.
 If abatement is not completed, an abatement plan is required.
-Centers can indicate in ATS whether the response is a corrective action or an abatement plan.
+Centers can indicate in AE whether the response is a corrective action or an abatement plan.
 Funding requests can also be indicated.
 After the center transmits the response electronically to the RO, the RO will determine whether to accept the abatement response in part or in whole.

 b.
 Posting Requirements

-Centers must comply with federal, state, and local regulations and Job Corps policy regarding hazardous waste generation, storage, and disposal.
+Centers must comply with federal, state, and local standards and regulations and Job Corps policy regarding hazardous waste generation, storage, and disposal.
+DFAM is available to provide technical clarification to the Contractor and the Contracting Officer’s Representative.

 a.
 Centers that ship hazardous materials off center must comply with pre-transportation regulations.

 b.
-Centers that store or handle hazardous materials, such as flammable/combustible materials, acids, caustics, compressed gases, oxidizers, etc., must comply with Occupational Safety and Health Administration (OSHA) 1910 Subpart Z and all applicable substance-specific standards.
+Centers that store or handle hazardous materials, such as flammable/combustible materials, acids, caustics, compressed gases, oxidizers, etc., must comply with OSHA standards: Relevant standards include but are not limited to, 29 CFR 1910.106, 29 CFR 1910.1200, 29 CFR 1910 Subpart Z, and all applicable substance-specific standards.
+They also must comply with National Fire Protection Association (NFPA) 30.

 c.
-Centers that use hazardous or toxic chemicals must comply with the regulations of the Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986.
+Centers that use or store hazardous or toxic chemicals in quantities that meet or exceed the criteria must comply with the regulations of the Emergency Planning and Community Right-to-Know Act (EPCRA) of 1986 reporting requirements.

 d.
 Centers must notify the Environmental Protection Agency (EPA), the Job Corps Regional Director, and the National Office of Job Corps Safety Team leader when a release of hazardous substance occurs.
 A release includes any discharge, spill, or leak into the air, water, or land, as required by 40 CFR 302.

 e.
-Emergency response to a spill or leak of hazardous materials must be performed by the local hazardous materials response team or licensed contractor.
+Emergency response to a spill or leak of hazardous materials must be performed by a local hazardous materials response team or licensed contractor.

 f.
-Chemical-specific information such as Safety Data Sheets (SDS) must be readily accessible to emergency response personnel.
+Chemical-specific information such as Safety Data Sheets (SDS) must be readily accessible to emergency response personnel and staff.

 Lead was a common paint additive used until 1978.
 Due to the age of many Job Corps center facilities, it is assumed that lead-based paint is present in buildings constructed prior to 1978 unless testing has proven otherwise.
 Centers that plan to disturb a surface that may contain lead must perform dust, air, and/or water sampling to determine the potential for exposure to lead.
 Centers in which there is a potential exposure to lead by students, staff, or young children (in child development or residential facilities) must develop a written lead-based paint compliance program that includes the following: